MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

         TypeError
             If `self.results` is not a pandas DataFrame.
         RuntimeError
-            If the underlying database write fails.
+            If the underlying database writes fails.

         Notes
         -----
-        - Ensure that `self.results` contains only the rows you intend to persist.
+        - Ensure that `self.results` contain only the rows you intend to persist with.
           If you maintain a separate collection of failed/incomplete jobs, they should not be included in `self.results`.
         - This method does not mutate `self.results`.